-We have a zero tolerance of bullying and talk about all aspects of bullying in assemblies and lessons: we have very little bullying in our school but when it does occur we work with the children involved to make sure that it does not happen again.
+We have a zero tolerance of bullying and talk about all aspects of bullying in assemblies and lessons.
+We have very little bullying in our school but when it does occur we work with the children involved to make sure that it does not happen again.

-We provide expert help for any child who is experiencing any difficulties with behaviour or relationships from well-trained staff: for example, the school's Learning Mentor or the SENDCO.
+We provide expert help for any child who is experiencing any difficulties with behaviour, mental health or relationships from well-trained staff: for example, the school's Learning Mentor or the SENDCO.
 We will always consult and involve parents in the decision to offer this support.
 Our specialist help includes:

-Specialist Support Available Examples of what they do Pupil Counsellor-CAMHS By referral Works with children and sometimes parents, for example, at times of crisis such as bereavement Learning Mentor 5 days a week Works with children, parents and staff - with a focus on learning
+Specialist Support Available Examples of what they do CAMHS/MHST By referral Works with children and sometimes parents, for example, at times of crisis.

+Learning Mentor 5 days a week Works with children, parents and staff- with a focus on learning and emotional wellbeing.
+Creative Arts Therapy By referral Using art and creative media to support children experiencing a wide range of emotional difficulties.